Stephanie J. Jones, President

-Stephanie J. Jones brings to the Nathaniel R. Jones Foundation decades of experience as a nonprofit executive, policy expert, thought leader and senior-level government official in a career devoted to “bridging the gaps” that separate people, communities and ideas.
+Stephanie J. Jones brings to the Nathaniel R. Jones Foundation decades of experience as a lawyer, nonprofit executive, policy expert, thought leader, and senior-level government official.
+Her dedication to preserving and advancing her father’s legacy and to “Answering the Call” that he instilled in her from childhood, is a driving force behind her work.

 From 2014 to 2016, Stephanie also served at the Secretary’s request in a dual capacity as the Acting Director of USDOT’s Departmental Office of Civil Rights.
 In that role, she oversaw the Department’s equal opportunity programs across USDOT’s 10 Operating Administrations, including Title VI, ADA and language access compliance and enforcement, Environmental Justice, and the Disadvantaged Business Enterprise (DBE) program, which guarantees small businesses owned by women and minorities a fair opportunity to compete for billions of dollars of federally-funded transportation contracts across the country.

-Stephanie also conceived, conducted and wrote the groundbreaking study Sunday Morning Apartheid study, which triggered a significant and measurable increase in the on-air racial diversity of network and cable news programming.
-Her essays and commentary on public policy, civil rights, and social justice have been featured in The Washington Post, Salon, and other publications.
+Stephanie previously served for five years as the Executive Director of the National Urban League Policy Institute, the Urban League’s research, policy and advocacy arm.
+In this role, she was also editor-in-chief of The State of Black America, and conceived, conducted and wrote the groundbreaking study Sunday Morning Apartheid study, which triggered a significant and measurable increase in the on-air racial diversity of network and cable news programming.

 From 1994 until 2000, Stephanie was an appointee in the Clinton Administration, serving as Secretary’s Regional Representative in the U.S. Department of Education, where she was the Administration’s education point person for a six-state region.
 During this time, she also extensively traveled with President Clinton and First Lady Hillary Clinton, coordinating scores of events and domestic and international trips, including the President’s state visits to Africa, Europe, Asia, and the First Lady’s Save Our Treasures Tour.